What to Study: A Business Master’s Now or an MBA Later?

 - What about school or work motivates, excites, and inspires me?

-Depending on a candidate’s answers, they can determine which b-school path is right for them.
-What’s right for one candidate may not be what’s right for another.
-Some candidates may gravitate toward an MBA, which is great for leadership-focused individuals that want to gain high-level business acumen that applies to a range of industries and job functions.
-Others, may find that they are better suited for a business master’s, as it offers general business options via a MIM or specialized options within a particular area of focus.
+Depending on your answers, you can determine which b-school path is right for them.
+What’s right for one person may not be what’s right for another.
+Some people may gravitate toward an MBA, which is great for leadership-focused individuals that want to gain high-level business acumen that applies to a range of industries and job functions.
+Others may find that they are better suited for a business master’s, as it offers general business options via a MIM or specialized options within a particular area of focus.
 The answer lies in self-discovery!

 Find out what’s right for you